 |Author||Charles R. King|

-Charles R. King utilizes his academic education in physics and classical history to apply an original quantitative and empirical face to the study of the greatest conflict in antiquity, the Punic Wars.
-Accessible to both the professional historian and the buff, this analysis enables the reader to approach the Punic Wars from a new and different outlook.
-The author utilizes primary sources and examination available data to provide unique insights on how this series of terrible conflicts was avoidable.
+Charles R. King utilizes his academic education in physics and classical history to apply an original quantitative and empirical face to the study of one of the most celebrated and feared elements in classical history, the Numidian Cavalry.
+Accessible to both the professional historian and the buff, this analysis enables the reader to approach the Numidians of the Second Punic War from a new and different outlook and even allows the reader to understand how they fought and why they were so effective and devastating to the Romans.
+The author utilizes primary sources and examination of the weapons and society of the Numidians to provide unique insights.